 Imagine what you can achieve when you link them together?!
 In this article, I will share some insights into best practices and what exactly you can achieve when you connect Analytics to AdWords.
 Linking up your AdWords to Analytics is very easy and can maximise not only your AdWords traffic, but also your website performance.

-Importing goals from Analytics:
+Importing goals from Google Analytics

 Setting up goals in Analytics is one of the first and most important steps to success in a digital marketing campaign.
 Analytics allows you to set up all kinds of goals very quickly and easily.

 When setting up your goals, you’ll need to recognise what is important in relation to your marketing objectives.
 More often than not, it will be a sale a contact enquiry or a phone call, however it doesn’t always have to be.
 If you have brochures on your site to download and it shows that someone is engaged, you can set it as a goal.
 If you have a video which is key to explaining your product or service, you can set it as a goal.
 Almost anything can be set up as a goal on your website and can give you very quick and easy insight into how your customers are completing key actions on your site.

 Once you have your goals set up, it’s very easy to import them into your AdWords campaign via the conversion tab.
 In doing this you can actually trace the conversion back to the individual keyword or search query which lead the customer to your site and with that you can perform in depth analysis very quickly and easily.

 Creating custom remarketing lists

 Google Analytics allows you to easily segment visitors to your website and in return, you can create an audience from that segment to remarket to.
 What this means is that you can understand your customer, gain insight into how they behave, identify which behaviours you want to see more of, and create a segment out of those users.
 From there, you are able to easily import your audience into AdWords in order to remarket to them.